-Lavender Monster Spray – Get a spray bottle and fill with water and a drop or two of lavender oil to fight off ‘monsters' when kids won't sleep.
+Lavender Monster Spray – Get a spray bottle and fill it with water and a drop or two of lavender oil to fight off ‘monsters' when kids won't sleep.
 Because ‘monsters' are allergic to lavender and they won't enter the room with the monster spray.
 My kids love this one and it's probably the most used lavender oil uses.

 Lavender Oil for Scars – Try applying some oil on the scar tissue, it can help promote healing and reduce the appearance of scars.

 Calming Effects – Lavender is most known for its calming effects apply a few drops in the palms of your hands and inhale deeply for help relaxing.
 You can also apply some to your wrists and feet to help calm your body.